How to write GenAI friendly content

 Avoid jargon overload

 Use technical terms only when necessary.
-If you do use them, provide clear definitions or link to supporting articles.
-Stick to terms defined in the glossary wherever possible.
+Provide clear definitions or links to supporting content.
+Stick to glossary-defined terms.

 Use formatting to aid AI parsing

-Apply headings, bold text, bullet points, and tables to organize your content.
-Consistent formatting helps AI detect structure and understand meaning more accurately.
+Apply headings, bold, bullet points, and tables.
+Consistent formatting improves how AI detects structure and meaning.

 Iterate based on feedback

-Review support tickets or internal feedback where Eddy AI fails to retrieve the correct article.
-Update those articles to be clearer, more direct, or more detailed.
+Review support tickets or feedback where Eddy AI fails.
+Update content to be clearer, more direct, or more detailed.

 PRO TIP